 While CLEAR is not directed at getting you through security or customs more quickly, it is able to speed you past the initial ID check line that occurs before security.
 With CLEAR, you expedited past the usually long line in favor of a special lane.
 There, security will review your boarding pass and scan your iris or fingerprint, which takes you onward to security in less than five minutes.

 CLEAR is popular because it allows you to move quickly and easily to the front of even the TSA PreCheck line, which has become more crowded in recent years.
 Members can also use CLEAR at participating sports stadiums.

 In addition, CLEAR offers a touchless way to establish your identity and move you closer to your destination.
 By scanning your eyes and face, there’s never a need to hand over you ID or come in physical contact with a CLEAR rep.

 A CLEAR membership costs $179 per year.
 U.S. based Delta SkyMiles members can receive preferential pricing.

 Which airports have CLEAR?

-CLEAR is currently available in only 25 airports across the United States, including Atlanta, San Francisco, and New York, as well as sports venues such as Yankee Stadium, AT&T Park, and CenturyLink Field.
+CLEAR is currently available in over 50 locations across the U.S. including airports in Atlanta, San Francisco, and New York, as well as sports venues such as Yankee Stadium, AT&T Park, and CenturyLink Field.
 It can also be used at to enter Delta Sky Clubs for those with Delta Sky Club access.
 You’ll find a full list of participating airports and stadiums here.

 How to sign up for CLEAR